mo-ya/tmux-agent/README.md

 ----------

 Installation example is as follows.
-In this example, tmux-initload is installed in `~/bin` (The directory is expected to be included in PATH environment variable)
+In this example, tmux-agent is installed in `~/bin` (The directory is expected to be included in PATH environment variable)

-    $ git clone git://github.com/mo-ya/tmux-initload.git
+    $ git clone git://github.com/mo-ya/tmux-agent.git

-If git is not available in your system, download a zip file from https://github.com/mo-ya/tmux-initload and extract that.
+If git is not available in your system, download a zip file from https://github.com/mo-ya/tmux-agent and extract that.

-    $ cd tmux-initload
+    $ cd tmux-agent

-    $ cp bin/tmux-initload.sh ~/bin/tmux-initload
+    $ cp bin/tmux-agent.sh ~/bin/tmux-agent

-    $ chmod 755 ~/bin/tmux-initload
+    $ chmod 755 ~/bin/tmux-agent

-    $ cp -r init-action-files.sample ~/.tmux-initload
+    $ cp -r init-action-files.sample ~/.tmux-agent

 Please test as follows.

-    $ tmux-initload install-test
+    $ tmux-agent install-test

 "install-test" session will start.
 Please check each window.